We are delighted to announce the official launch of Vigilant Aerospace Systems, Inc.

 Technology provides traffic alerts to pilots and integrates drones into national air-traffic control.

 OKLAHOMA CITY, OKLA.
 (February 26, 2016) – Vigilant Aerospace Systems, Inc. (VAS) announced today that it has exclusively licensed a suite of patented (USTPO Patent #9,405,005) technologies from the National Aeronautics and Space Administration (NASA), which improves flight safety and air traffic awareness for both manned and unmanned aircraft while providing unmanned aerial vehicles (UAVs) access to the same navigation and safety protocols available to manned aircraft.
-The innovations are expected to pave the way for the next generation of flight automation and to help provide commercial UAVs with access to the national airspace.
+The innovations are expected to pave the way for the future of flight automation and to help provide commercial UAVs with access to the national airspace.

 VAS intends to commercialize the innovations by marketing hardware and software bundles for both manned and unmanned aircraft as a part of its new FlightHorizon™ product suite.
 The new avionics platform will provide synthetic cockpit views, air traffic alerts, detect-and-avoid commands, weather data and other functions that improve flight safety and situational awareness for all kinds of aircraft.